 Changing a skateboard’s parts does not always call for the help of a skate store attendant or a professional.
 Sometimes, you only need some confidence and sufficient knowledge to help you unlock these skills in skateboard maintenance.

-And because confusions may remain part of the process, it’s pretty normal to ask questions like, “which way do skateboard bearings face?” or “how tight should my wheels be?”
+And because confusion may remain part of the process, it’s pretty normal to ask questions like, “which way do skateboard bearings face?” or “how tight should my wheels be?”

 As a rule, the colored rubber shields of these wheel cores should face out.
 Keep reading as I share significant concepts in bearing installation.